Meetings: 3rd Friday afternoon 2.00 - 3.30 (or up to 4.30 if we watch a film)

 At: 26 Pennant Hills, Bedhampton, PO9 3JZ

-Do not be put off if this sounds incredibly daunting and a bit too academic as the simple aim of our group is to better appreciate and enjoy the world of cinema.
+The simple aim of our group is to increase our knowledge and better appreciate and enjoy the world of cinema.

 Previously we have chosen to review the work of interesting and famous directors.
-We usually obtain and look at the films on DVD or TV at home, coming to the meetings to discuss them and perhaps examine certain scenes in depth.
-Sometimes we will watch a film together which means a longer meeting.
+We usually obtain and look at the films on DVD at our monthly meeting and have tea and biscuits whilst we discuss it and perhaps examine certain scenes in depth.

 We co-operate in a film and programme alert system to identify relevant items to our chosen topic from the multitude of TV or internet channels currently available.
 Ken Loach and Mike Leigh have featured on Arena (BBC) with documentary interviews covering their life in film.

 So far the group has studied the work of Alfred Hitchcock, Orson Welles, Roman Polanski, John Ford, Stanley Kubrick, Martin Scorsese, Ken Loach, Ridley Scott, Mike Leigh and Woody Allen.
 We have ventured into some early Italian films from Roberto Rossellini and Vittorio De Sicca.
 We enjoyed becoming acquainted with some accomplished female directors, namely Kathryn Bigelow, Amma Sante, Nora Ephron, Sara Polley, Lone Scherfig, Susanne Bier.
 Phyllida Lloyd, and Andrea Arnold.
 Never heard of some of these?
 Then what a lot there is to discover!

 More recently we focused on films from Scandinavia, France and Italy which included Jean de Florette, M Hulot’s Holiday, Ciema Paradisio, Wild Target and The Hundred Year Old Man Who Climbed Out The Window and Disappeared.